hirosystems/ordhook/docs/how-to-guides/how-to-stream-ordinal-activities.md

 chainhook_internals = true
 ```

-Observe that the bitcoind configured fields will appear in the `ordhook.toml` file.
+Observe that the bitcoind configured fields will appear in the `Ordhook.toml` file.
 Now, ensure that these fields are configured with the right values and URLs, as shown below:

 ```toml
 bitcoind_rpc_url = "http://0.0.0.0:8332"